Lanny Wadkins

 Jerry Lanston "Lanny" Wadkins Jr. (born December 5, 1949) is an American professional golfer.
 He won 21 tournaments on the PGA Tour, including one major, the 1977 PGA Championship.
 He ranked in the top 10 of the Official World Golf Ranking for 86 weeks from the ranking's debut in 1986 to 1988.

 Early life and amateur career

 Wadkins was born in Richmond, Virginia.
 He has a younger brother, Bobby Wadkins, who also became a professional golfer.
 Wadkins attended Meadowbrook High School in Chesterfield County.

 After high school, he attended Wake Forest University on an Arnold Palmer golf scholarship.
 He joined Kappa Sigma fraternity at Wake Forest.
-He won the 1970 U.S. Amateur by one stroke ahead of Tom Kite, during the period when the title was played under a strokeplay format.
+He won the 1970 U.S. Amateur by one stroke over Tom Kite, when the tournament was played as stroke play.

 Professional career

 In 1971, Wadkins turned professional.
 In the summer he won the Greater Bangor Open in Maine for his first professional victory.
 His first win on the PGA Tour came at the Sahara Invitational in Las Vegas in October 1972 where he finished one stroke ahead of runner-up Palmer, his scholarship benefactor.
 Wadkins was later voted Rookie of the Year on the tour in 1972.
 Two more wins followed in 1973 before his form dipped for three years.
 He bounced back to win his sole major title at the 1977 PGA Championship.
 He prevailed on the third hole of a sudden-death playoff at Pebble Beach against Gene Littler.
 It was the first time the sudden-death format was used in a stroke-play major championship.

 Wadkins was runner-up in four subsequent majors (U.S. Open in 1986, PGA Championship in 1982, 1984, 1987) and finished third in the Masters three times (1990, 1991, 1993).
 At The Open Championship his best finish was fourth at St. Andrews in 1984.

 On the PGA Tour, Wadkins won 1979 Tournament Players Championship and was voted PGA Player of the Year in 1985.
 Over his career, he picked up a win more seasons than not until 1992 when he achieved his twenty-first and final PGA Tour victory at the Canon Greater Hartford Open.

 Like many star American golfers Wadkins was invited to play in a number of international tournaments.
 He won the 1978 Victorian PGA Championship on the PGA Tour of Australia and the 1979 Bridgestone Open on the Japan Golf Tour.
 He also finished runner-up at the 1979 German Open, 1980 Air New Zealand Shell Open, and 1990 Austrian Open.
 He also won significant events in South America and Canada.

 Wadkins played for the United States in the Ryder Cup eight times between 1977 and 1993.
 Wadkins collected 211/2 points during his Ryder Cup career, one of the very best records on either side in the history of the competition.
 He also captained the team in 1995 at Oak Hill Country Club.